Make an Earth Day Shirt from Recycled Products

 - place the board or cardboard in between the front and back of your shirt

 - open your paints and squeeze them out on the plate, use sparingly so you won’t end up with a lot leftover that you have to clean up

 - cut off the end of the sponge and then cut it in half so you have a chunk about 1.5×1.5 inches

 - begin stamping your earth, dab in the blue or green and plop it on, no need to make land masses or continents just have fun filling in the circle, add dabs of white as desired

 - try not to smear it, just let the color land where it lands, the results will be clear colors

 - when you’re happy and you’ve used most of the paint you squeezed out, carefully peel off the contact paper and lay your shirt somewhere, it can dry

 - you can use the contact paper over and over again, just let it dry before trying to put it on another shirt so you don’t get paint outside the earth sphere

-so easy!
+So easy!
 But actually a lot of fun too.
 This would be a great group project for a recycling day or Earth Day or even a birthday party.
 Kids as young as three were able to help sponge on the paint and were thrilled with the t-shirts they made.
 Wear your shirts proudly as you recycle, plant trees, breathe clean air and celebrate our planet!